 Are you interested in current Kentucky legislation that would affect women in our state?
 The Kentucky Commission on Women is that resource.
 For women to have an influential voice in policy decisions they need to stay informed on the issues.

-Finding Your Representative
+Finding Your Representatives

 Who represents Kentuckians in the Kentucky State House of Representatives, Kentucky State Senate, United States Congress and United States Senate?